-Our online Master's degree in Public Health and Leadership is experiencing significant growth and high demand.
+Our online Master's degree in Health Promotion and Leadership is experiencing significant growth and high demand.
 We are currently exploring ways to include on-campus students who need face-to-face delivery rather than online courses.

 In addition to a strong student focus in the classroom, our faculty are actively involved in research, publishing and presenting at regional and national conferences -- as well as finding ways to engage our students in research.
 Every year, our students present original research at local, regional, and national conferences, mentored by our faculty.
 Each spring, we take a team of students to the Society for Public Health Education (SOPHE) conference to compete in the National Undergraduate Case Study Competition.